joshbrew/graphscript/docs/Service.md

 # Services

-Services build on the idea of creating pluggable microservices in a unified programming interface, and seeks to simplify the amount of work required to implement increasing numbers of protocols.
+Services build on the idea of creating pluggable [microservices](https://www.akana.com/resources/microservices-why-should-businesses-care) in a unified programming interface, and seeks to simplify the amount of work required to implement increasing numbers of protocols and functionality.
 This can vastly speed up feature development and feature meshing.

 The Service class here extends the Graph class and adds additional methods for creating and linking execution graphs.